jonasof/cpanel-dns-updater/README.md

 Pass 2: clone/download this repository.

-Pass 3: install dependencies with composer (composer install)
+Pass 3: install dependencies with composer (composer install --no-dev)

 Pass 4: put the files in any desidered folder.
 I recommend /opt/cpanel-dns-updater.
 If you want, you can put it in a web folder and run run.php.

 Pass 5: create the file config/config.php.
-Insert the data required in config/config.sample.php
+Insert the data required in config/config.default.php

 Pass 6: configure an cron to run.php (asset run with the same owner of folder).
 Exemple: